Envu recognises the importance of your privacy and is committed to the management and handling of personal information in an open and transparent way.

 Agents or service providers

 Publicly available directories and listings such as telephone directories;

 Newspapers, magazines, professional journals and the electronic media;

 The internet and other electronic communications such as articles and information pieces in which you feature on a website such as a health information site or a medical professional site;

-The date, time and domain from which you access a Bayer website;
+The date, time and domain from which you access an Envu website;

-Bayer increasingly makes use of web analytics, including analysis by third party service providers, which may use IP addresses.
-While this may in some circumstances be 'personal information' neither Bayer nor the service providers have any interest in individuals' browser activity and will not use the information to take any action targeted to individuals.
+Envu increasingly makes use of web analytics, including analysis by third party service providers, which may use IP addresses.
+While this may in some circumstances be 'personal information' neither Envu nor the service providers have any interest in individuals' browser activity and will not use the information to take any action targeted to individuals.

-6. WHAT DOES BAYER DO WITH YOUR PERSONAL INFORMATION?
+6. WHAT DOES ENVU DO WITH YOUR PERSONAL INFORMATION?

 Normal sales and customer service functions including order processing and fulfilment, accounting, and responding to enquiries or complaints;

 Meeting legal requirements such as notification of product withdrawals and recalls, and monitoring compliance with relevant regulations and codes of conduct;